 The right against self-incrimination is rooted in the Puritans' refusal to cooperate with interrogators in 17th century England.
-They often were coerced or tortured into confessing their religious affiliation and were considered guilty if they remained silent.
+Some were coerced or tortured into confessing their religious affiliation and were considered guilty if they remained silent.
 English law granted its citizens the right against self-incrimination in the mid-1600s, when a revolution established greater parliamentary power.

 Testifying in a Legal Proceeding

 At trial, the Fifth Amendment gives a criminal defendant the right not to testify.
 This means that the prosecutor, the judge, and even the defendant's own lawyer cannot force the defendant to take the witness stand against their will.
 However, a defendant who does choose to testify in a criminal trial.
 If they choose to take the stand, in general, they cannot choose to answer some questions but not others.
 Once the defendant takes the witness stand, this particular Fifth Amendment right is considered waived throughout the trial.

 When a criminal defendant pleads the Fifth, jurors are not allowed to take the refusal to testify into consideration when deciding whether a defendant is guilty.
 Put another way, the jury cannot make an adverse inference due to the defendant's silence.
 The U.S. Supreme Court has held, in a case originating in New York, that "a witness may have a reasonable fear of prosecution and yet be innocent of any wrongdoing.
 The [Fifth Amendment right against self-incrimination] serves to protect the innocent who otherwise might be ensnared by ambiguous circumstances."

-Defendants may assert their Fifth Amendment rights during civil trials, too, if testimony would open them up to criminal charges.
-But they do not enjoy the same protections against jury bias with respect to liability.
+Defendants (and other witnesses) may assert their Fifth Amendment rights during civil trials, too, if testimony would open them up to criminal charges.
+But defendants in civil trials do not enjoy the same protections against jury bias with respect to liability.
 This means that a jury is free to make inferences when a defendant chooses not to testify in a civil trial for fear of self-incrimination.
-Civil defendants often claim ignorance ("I don't recall") instead of pleading the Fifth in such situations.

 Can Any Witness Plead the Fifth?